The SMSL DP3 is a feature-packed desktop wireless streamer, amplifier, and DAC priced at $278.99.

 As a result, the experience feels a little lopsided in that regard, but not too much to annoy or be a problem.
 If you have middle tier headphones with a bias for treble, this will suit you nicely.

 The DP3’s height, width and depth factor in the stereo void was all shoulder shrug-worthy at best.
-The aim of this product was certainly to be good at everything and allow for most products to sound pretty good with.
+The aim of this product was certainly to be good at everything and allow for most products to sound pretty good.
 Sadly, excellent soundstage products are not a good fit with this DP3, but pretty much everything else is just fine for usage here.

 I feel a sense of moderacy in all of the imaging properties, neither lacking nor grand in size or prowess.
 Height and width factor feel a little offset, meaning the width factor feels like it needs to be a little wider to compensate for the slightly superior height factor.